 Level 1 license holders can only operate a vehicle if with a fully licensed driver.
 They can't drive between midnight and 5:00 AM, either.
 So long as they meet these rules, they can operate the same vehicles class 5 license holders can.

 Level 2 licensees can drive without a fully licensed driver, but only during the day.
 Except for work or school exceptions, the night-time supervised driving rule still applies.

-Nova Scotia's Class 7 Driver's License
+Class 7 Driver's License in Nova Scotia (NS)

 In Nova Scotia, the class 7 driver's license is one of the two types of learner's licenses.
 The other, referred to as "class LM," is for new motorcycle operators.